-What Can a Handyman Do in Breckinridge Center, Kentucky?
+What Can a Handyman Do Without a License in Breckinridge Center, Kentucky?

 Kentucky does not issue a single statewide “general contractor” license for typical handyman/home-improvement work; licensing is primarily handled (1) locally (city/county) and (2) by state boards for specific trades (electrical, plumbing, HVAC, etc.).
 In practice, most handyman work is allowed without a state contractor license as long as you do not perform regulated trade work and you follow local permit rules.
 Many Kentucky cities/counties (especially where there is a building inspections department) require a local contractor registration/occupational license and may set their own “handyman” limits.